 The area is one experiencing:

-- a significant and persistent problem caused by anti-social behavior
+a significant and persistent problem caused by anti-social behaviour

 If more than 20 per cent of the total private rented properties, or 20 per cent of the geographical area is included in any proposal the decision is made by the Secretary of State.